BeryJu/gravity/docs/content/docs/dhcp/_index.md

 ##### Scopes

 A scope represents a single layer 2 network.
-Within a scope, gravity assumes to be the main and only DHCP server, when not in listen-only mode.
+Within a scope, Gravity assumes to be the main and only DHCP server, when not in listen-only mode.

 The scope for any particular request is found in the following way: